Ex-NFL player Kellen Winslow II gets 14 years for rapes

 The 14-year-sentence was the maximum allowed under a plea deal.
 He was convicted of forcible rape, rape of an unconscious person, assault with intent to commit rape, indecent exposure, and lewd conduct in public.

-The woman who was homeless and raped in Winslow’s home town of Encinitas, a beach community north of San Diego, called into the hearing via video conference from the San Diego County District Attorney’s office, where she was watching the proceedings with another victim.
+The woman who was homeless and raped in Winslow’s home town of Encinitas, a beach community north of San Diego, called into the hearing via video conference from the San Diego County District Attorney’s office, where she watched the proceedings with another victim.

-She said since she was raped she has had trouble raising her head and walking, and she feels afraid constantly, checking under beds and in closets, and cannot be alone.
+She said since she was raped she has had trouble raising her head and walking.
+She feels afraid constantly, and checks under beds and in closets when she stays at her brother’s house.

-Once a first-round NFL draft pick, Winslow played for the Cleveland Browns, Tampa Bay Buccaneers, New England Patriots and the New York Jets.
-He earned more than $40 million over his 10 seasons before he left in 2013.
+Once a first-round NFL draft pick for the Cleveland Browns, Winslow played also for the Tampa Bay Buccaneers, New England Patriots and the New York Jets.
+He earned more than $40 million over his 10 seasons.
+He was injured in a motorcycle accident and left the NFL in 2013.

+“This is somebody who has been allowed to utilize his financial privilege and celebrity to evade jail while awaiting trial, which is when he victimized me,” the 77-year-old woman said Wednesday.
+“It shows this is a defendant who does not learn from his mistakes, who shows no respect to our laws.”

 Winslow’s attorney Marc Carlos said he suffered from head trauma from the many blows to his head playing football, which can only explain why he “went off the rails,” going from a star athlete to a convicted sexual predator.
 He said his client has accepted responsibility and intends to get help.